prisms-center/CASMcode_docs/_pages/installation.md

 ![image-center]({{ "/assets/images/logo.png" | relative_url }})

-# Installation

 _Note: CASM is available for macOS and Linux_
 {: .notice--info}

-## Install using conda
+## Install using Conda

 The recommended method for obtaining CASM is to install the ``casm-cpp`` conda package available online from [anaconda.org](https://anaconda.org/prisms-center).
 Conda is a package and environment management system that works on Windows, macOS, and Linux.
-For help installing and using conda, see the [Conda user guide](https://conda.io/projects/conda/en/latest/user-guide/index.html).
-We recommend following the instructions for the [Miniconda installation](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+For help installing and using conda, see the [Conda user guide](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html) and [installation page](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+We recommend using the Miniconda installation.

-To create and activate a new conda environment for CASM named `"casm_1.X"`:
+To create a new conda environment for CASM named `"casm_1.X"`:

     conda create -n casm_1.X python=3

+To activate the CASM environment:

     conda activate casm_1.X

 To install CASM 1.X into the current conda environment:

-    conda install --override-channels -c prisms-center -c defaults -c conda-forge python=3 casm-cpp
+    conda install --override-channels \
+      -c prisms-center -c defaults -c conda-forge \
+      python=3 casm-cpp

 This will create a conda environment named `casm` in which the following are installed: